cjbassi/ytop/README.md

     ytop [FLAGS] [OPTIONS]

 FLAGS:
-    -a, --average-cpu    Show average CPU in the CPU widget.
-    -b, --battery        Show Battery widget (overridden by 'minimal' flag).
-    -f, --fahrenheit     Show temperatures in fahrenheit.
+    -a, --average-cpu    Show average CPU in the CPU widget -b, --battery        Show Battery widget (overridden by 'minimal' flag) -f, --fahrenheit     Show temperatures in fahrenheit
     -h, --help           Prints help information
-    -m, --minimal        Only show the CPU, Mem, and Process widgets.
-    -p, --per-cpu        Show each CPU in the CPU widget.
-    -s, --statusbar      Show a statusbar with the time.
-    -V, --version        Prints version information
+    -m, --minimal        Only show the CPU, Mem, and Process widgets -p, --per-cpu        Show each CPU in the CPU widget -s, --statusbar      Show a statusbar with the time -V, --version        Prints version information

 OPTIONS:
-    -c, --colorscheme <colorscheme>    Set a colorscheme. [default: default] -i, --interfaces <interfaces>      Comma separated list of network interfaces to show.
-Prepend an interface with '!' to hide it. 'all' shows all interfaces. [default: !tun0] -r, --rate <rate>                  Number of times per second to update the CPU and Mem widgets. [default: 1]
+    -c, --colorscheme <colorscheme>    Set a colorscheme [default: default] -i, --interfaces <interfaces>      Comma separated list of network interfaces to show.
+Prepend an interface with '!' to hide it. 'all' shows all interfaces [default: !tun0] --interval <interval>          Duration of interval in seconds between updates of the CPU and Mem widgets [default: 1]
 ```